Suzyn Waldman: Awards and honors

+Waldman and Sterling were jointly inducted into the New York State Broadcasters Association Hall of Fame in 2016.
+That same year, she was honored with a plaque by the Yankees for 30 years covering the franchise.

-Waldman received an honorary Doctor of Journalism from Simmons University in May 2021.
+She received an honorary Doctor of Journalism from Simmons University in May 2021.
 She was selected for induction into the Radio Hall of Fame on July 25, 2022.
+In 2024, she was given the Gracies Lifetime Achievement Award from the Alliance for Women in Media Foundation.

+Waldman and Sterling were honored in a few stadium giveaways in the 2020s.
+In 2022, the Yankees released a talking bobblehead of them.
+In 2023, the team released a "John & Suzyn" t-shirt, and in celebration of the duo's 20th anniversary together, the team featured them on another commemorative t-shirt that contained the phrase, "That's baseball Suzyn", one of Sterling's popular phrases.

 Personal life

 In 1996, Waldman was diagnosed with breast cancer.
 She sued Mount Sinai Hospital and two of its pathologists for misdiagnosing her as cancer-free, eventually winning over $2 million in damages from the case.
 While her chemotherapy regimen limited (and eventually ended) her day-to-day role of broadcasting Yankees games on TV, she continued in her role at WFAN throughout her illness.
 Her cancer has been in remission for several years.

 Waldman is a resident of Croton-on-Hudson in Westchester County, New York.
+She is Jewish, choosing not to work Rosh Hashanah.